 While two years might seem like a long time, it is essential to get in touch with an Akron personal injury attorney as soon as possible.
 Many personal injury claims begin by dealing with insurance companies and negotiating for a reasonable settlement before the case is filed in court.
 As such, you want to leave yourself enough time for your lawyer to negotiate with the insurance company before the deadline to file a civil lawsuit.

 Damages In A Personal Injury Lawsuit

 Ohio personal injury lawsuits frequently result in plaintiffs receiving two kinds of compensatory damages:

-Non-economic damages may be capped depending upon the case, and contributory fault also may result in a damages award being diminished.
-A personal injury attorney can say more.
+Noneconomic damages may be capped depending upon the case, and contributory fault also may result in a diminished damages award.
+One of our personal injury attorneys can provide more information.

-Were you injured because someone else was not careful or made a mistake that resulted in a serious accident?
-You may be able to file a personal injury lawsuit in Ohio.
-An aggressive Akron personal injury attorney can discuss your options with you.
+If you were injured because someone else was not careful or made a mistake that resulted in a serious accident, you may be able to file a personal injury lawsuit in Ohio.
+One of our aggressive Akron personal injury attorneys can discuss your options with you.
 Contact Weisensell, Mastrantonio & Niese, LLP at 330-434-1000 to speak with an advocate about your case.